GainorB/churchfindr/readme.md

 13. Request
     * Make HTTP calls (Used to GET Google API)

-### Download Project & Install
+### DOWNLOAD PROJECT & INSTALL
 1. Git clone or download this project
-2. Open up Terminal or command line
+2. Open up Terminal or Command line
-3. Navigate to the directory where the project was cloned to or downloaded to
+3. Navigate to the directory where the project was cloned or downloaded to
 4. Run this command: psql -f models/schema.sql
 5. This command will create a PostgreSQL database along with the tables
-6. If you haven't already, install nodemon with this command: npm install -g nodemon
-7. To run the application, you need to install the dependencies, run this command: npm install --save
+6. To run the application, you need to install the dependencies, run this command: npm install --save
-8. To start the application, run this command: npm run dev
+7. To start the application, run this command: npm start
-9. The application will run at: localhost:3000, if that port is already in use, run this command: PORT=1738 npm run dev
+8. The application will run at: localhost:3000, if that port is already in use, run this command: PORT=1738 npm start
-10. This command will start the server at: localhost:1738
+9. This command will start the server at: localhost:1738